How To Send JMeter POST Requests

 Attention: Since this website serves as a dummy API platform, no advanced Header manipulation or usage is needed.
 But in real scenarios, a request is usually sent with a Header part that contains different keys.

 To add Header to your HTTP Request, just click on the element by following this path: “Right click on HTTP Request” -> Add -> Config Element -> HTTP Header Manager.
-After that, you’ll see that your header manager is added into your request.
+After that, you’ll see that your custom-header manager is added into your request.
 Let’s click on that and add some Header keys.

 As you can see, we added some Header keys for our HTTP Request Sampler.
 Content-Type: application/json indicates that the request body format will be JSON.
 Accept: application/json key allows you to ask the server a JSON format.